theblockbrain/ai-safeguard/README.md

 # AISafeGuard

 This tool is designed to parse and analyze Ethereum Virtual Machine (EVM) bytecode.
 It supports scraping bytecode from the blockchain, generating a control flow graph (CFG) of the contract, disassembling the bytecode, extracting function signatures, and auditing the contract.
+The AI was trained on auditing NFT smart contracts.

 ## Requirements